Matthew Murphy: Love Fame Tragedy

 In 2018, Murphy revealed that he had written 20 new tracks for a new album called I Don't Want to Play the Victim, But I'm Really Good at It.
 In June 2019, he announced that the album would be released under a new solo project by the name of Love Fame Tragedy, alongside a tour announcement and a debut single called "My Cheating Heart".
-The debut 4-track EP was produced by Mark Crew and released in September 2019 to generally positive reviews.
-In March 2020, he released the five-track EP Five Songs to Briefly Fill the Void.
+The debut EP was produced by Mark Crew and released in September 2019 to generally positive reviews.
+In March 2020, he released the EP Five Songs to Briefly Fill the Void.
 Four months later, he released the debut Love Fame Tragedy studio album Wherever I Go, I Want to Leave to positive reviews.
+The second Love Fame Tragedy studio album, Life Is a Killer, was released on 29 March 2024.

 Personal life

-Murphy married American hotel manager Akemi Topel on 7 October 2017.
-They live in the Mount Washington neighbourhood of Los Angeles, and have two daughters named Dylan (born 2019) and Kai (born January 2021).
+Murphy married Japanese-American hotel manager Akemi Topel on 7 October 2017.
+They live in the Mount Washington neighbourhood of Los Angeles, and have two daughters named Dylan (born May 2019) and Kai (born January 2021).

-While his Wombats bandmates are avid football fans, with drummer Dan Haggis supporting their hometown team Everton FC and bassist Tord Knudsen supporting Manchester United FC, Murphy prefers to play golf and has never specified a preferred football team.
+While his Wombats bandmates are avid football fans, with drummer Dan Haggis supporting the band's hometown team Everton FC and bassist Tord Øverland Knudsen supporting Manchester United FC, Murphy prefers to play golf and has never specified a preferred football team.
 However, in a May 2020 fundraising video on Everton's YouTube channel during the COVID-19 pandemic, Murphy and Haggis were described as "top Everton-supporting artists".
-Their section of the video featured them performing Wombats songs, with all donations going to a campaign set up by Everton to provide support to people who had been made especially vulnerable and isolated by the pandemic.
+Their section of the video featured them performing Wombats songs, with all donations going to a campaign set up by Everton to provide support to people who had been made vulnerable and isolated by the pandemic.